These 7 Factors May Lead To Cervical Cancer

 Chlamydia is a common bacteria that can infect the female reproductive system.
 It’s transmitted through sexual contact and is one cause of infertility, as the infection inflames the pelvic region and this can affect fertility.

-After a blood analysis, it was found that women who have or had a chlamydia infection have a higher risk of cervical cancer than those who have never been infected.
+After a blood analysis, researchers found that women who have or had a chlamydia infection have a higher risk of cervical cancer than those who never did.

 7. A family history of the disease